hexian000/neosocksd/API.md

 **Description**

 True if the log level doesn't allow printing debug logs.
-The log level depends on command line argument `-s`/`-v`.
+The log level depends on command line argument `--loglevel`.

 In the default implementation of `libruleset.lua`, this value controls whether `log`/`logf` writes to standard output.